* This page is for Consumers *

 In people who have pain or burning during urination, certain symptoms and characteristics are cause for concern.
 They include

 People with immune system disorders and pregnant women with warning signs should see a doctor that day (or in the morning if symptoms develop overnight) because complications of a urinary tract infection can be serious in such people.
 Other people with warning signs should see a doctor in a day or two, as should those whose symptoms are particularly bothersome.
 For people without warning signs who have mild symptoms, a delay of 2 or 3 days is not harmful.

 Women with frequent bladder infections may recognize characteristic symptoms that suggest another episode.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the burning or pain during urination and the tests that may need to be done (see see Table 5: Some Causes and Features of Painful Urination).
+What they find during the history and physical examination often suggests a cause of the burning or pain during urination and the tests that may need to be done (see Table: Some Causes and Features of Painful Urination).

 Doctors may ask whether similar symptoms have occurred in the past.
 Doctors ask about symptoms that may accompany the pain and provide clues to the cause.
 For example, doctors may ask whether

 Women are asked whether they might be pregnant.

 In women, the physical examination usually includes a pelvic examination and the taking of samples of cervical and vaginal fluid to check for STDs.
 In men, the penis is examined for presence of a discharge, and doctors do a digital rectal examination to examine the prostate.